-The VersatileI/O[TM] (V{CCQ}) feature allows the output voltage generated on the device to be determined based on the V{IO} level.
+The Versatile I/OTM (V{CCQ}) feature allows the output voltage generated on the device to be determined based on the V{IO} level.
 This feature allows this device to operate in the 1.8 V I/O environment, driving and receiving signals to and from other 1.8 V devices on the same bus.
+In addition, inputs and I/Os that are driven externally are capable of handling 3.6 V.

-The host system can detect whether a program or erase operation is complete by observing the RY/BY# pin, by reading the DQ7 (Data# Polling), or DQ6 (toggle)

-status bits.
-After a program or erase cycle is completed, the device is ready to read array data or accept another command.
+The host system can detect whether a program or erase operation is complete by observing the RY/BY# pin, by reading the DQ7 (Data# Polling), or DQ6 (toggle) status bits.
+After a program or erase cycle has been completed, the device is ready to read array data or accept another command.